 - Demonstrated leadership expertise and experience; ability to create powerful strategies, identify and lead teams to successful and resorts-oriented execution

-- Familiarity with standards processes and value to industry
+- Familiarity with standards processes and value to industry a plus

 - Competent in Microsoft Office suite